Medium Voltage Electronics

 • Direct cooling of power electronic systems: Simulation and measurement of novel mechatronic concepts

-With the rapid increase of power electronic systems in electrical energy grid applications multi-level topologies gain in importance.
-These converters allow overcoming the specific weak points of high-blocking voltage semiconductors with respect to their static and dynamic properties.
+With the increasing use of power electronic systems in electrical energy grid applications, multi-level topologies are also becoming more important.
+These converters make it possible to overcome the specific critical points of high-blocking voltage semiconductors with regard to their static and dynamic properties.

 Virtual 360° tour of our Medium Voltage and Megawatt Power Test Lab